wazuh/wazuh-documentation/source/amazon/integration.rst

 From now on, all the events in your Amazon AWS account will be logged.
 You can search log messages manually inside ``CloudTrail/API activity history``.
 Note that every 7 min a JSON file containing new log messages will be stored in your bucket.

-Create a user with permission to access S3
+Create an user with permission to access S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sign in to the ``AWS Management Console`` and open the IAM console at https://console.aws.amazon.com/iam/.
 In the navigation panel, choose ``Users`` and then choose ``Create New Users``.
-Type the user names for the users you would like to create.
+Type the usernames for the users you would like to create.

-.. note:: User names can only use a combination of alphanumeric characters and these characters: plus (+), equal (=), comma (,), period (.), at (@), and hyphen (-).
+.. note:: Usernames can only use a combination of alphanumeric characters and these characters: plus (+), equal (=), comma (,), period (.), at (@), and hyphen (-).
 Names must be unique within an account.

 The users require access to the API.
 For this, they must have access keys.
 To generate access key for new users, select ``Generate an access key`` for each user and ``Choose Create``.